thepirat000/Audit.NET/README.md

 - `InsertEventAsync`: Asynchoronous implementation of the InsertEvent method.
 - `ReplaceEventAsync`: Asynchoronous implementation of the ReplaceEvent method.

+Also, if your data provider will support event retrieval, you should implement the following methods:

+- `GetEvent`: Retrieves an event by id.
+- `GetEventAsync`: Asynchoronous implementation of the GetEvent method.

 For example:
 ```c#
 public class MyCustomDataProvider : AuditDataProvider